TIPS IF YOU ARE BULLIED:

 - If it continues or if any physical threats are made, report it immediately on the website.

 THINK CAREFULLY ABOUT WHAT YOU SAY OR WRITE ONLINE.

 WHAT IF YOU SEE SOMEONE BEING BULLIED:

 - Support someone who is being bullied.
 Let that person know that it is not his or her fault, and that it upsets you too.

 - If the victim decides to talk to an adult about what happened, offer to go along with him or her.

 - Know the difference between being assertive and being aggressive.
-You don't need to result to bullying to stand up for someone else
+You don't need to resort to bullying to stand up for someone else.

 - NEVER laugh at anyone being bullied.
 If you see other bystanders laughing or joining in, speak up in defense of the victim.